nLab nonabelian group cohomology

 (where both squares are homotopy pullback squares).
 In particular, for n=2n = 2 we get ordinary central extensions

-which may be looped to yield exact sequences of morphisms of groups
+which may be looped to yield exact sequences of groups

-As we shall discuss below, by following the abstract nonsense as described above, nonabelian degree 2 cocycles really classify something slightly richer, namely exact sequences of groupoids
+As we shall discuss below, along the lines of the abstract discussion abive, nonabelian degree=2 cocycles really classify something slightly richer, namely exact sequences of groupoids

-In the existing literature – which does not usually present the picture quite in the way we are doing here – nonabelian group cohomology is rarely considered beyond degree 2.
+In the existing literature – which does not usually present the picture quite in the way we are doing here – nonabelian group cohomology is rarely considered beyond degree=2.
 But the picture does straightforwardly generalize.
-For instance degree 3 nonabelian cohomology of GG with coefficients in KK may be taken to be the cohomology of BG\mathbf{B}G with coefficients in the 3-groupoid BAUT(AUT(K))\mathbf{B}AUT(AUT(K)).
+For instance degree=3 nonabelian cohomology of GG with coefficients in KK may be taken to be the cohomology of BG\mathbf{B}G with coefficients in the 3-groupoid BAUT(AUT(K))\mathbf{B}AUT\big(AUT(K)\big).

 Details